Tai Chi Chuan (Glasgow)

 Open or Close

-No. Please have a look through the website as this can help you decide if the class is for you before coming along.
+No sorry, as new students will receive equal or more time to others.
+Please have a look through the website as this can help you decide if the class is for you before coming along.

 Got a question ?